Autumn walks with cosy cafés

 Built on a rocky crag high above the Debdon Burn, Cragside boasts vast grounds.
 It features possibly the largest rock garden in Europe which is ablaze with colour in autumn.
 No visit to Cragside would be complete without a visit to the tea-rooms.
 Enjoy comfort food at its best with a heart-warming one-pot dish or try a steaming bowl of homemade soup.

-On the river Conwy with views across to Snowdonia, Bodnant Garden’s 80 acres includes Italianate terraces, a 'wild' garden and informal lawns set off by trees that light up in red and gold come autumn.
-Revive yourself after a day exploring at one of the two tea-rooms or stop for a drink and snack (and a moment by the toasty fire) at the kiosk in the Dell, a wooded area with a stream running through it.
+On the River Conwy with views across to Snowdonia, the 80-acre Bodnant Garden includes Italianate terraces, a 'wild' garden and informal lawns set off by trees that light up in red and gold come autumn.
+Revive yourself after a day exploring at one of the two tea-rooms or stop for a bite to eat and a moment by the toasty fire at the kiosk in the Dell, a wooded area with a stream running through it.
+Beyond the Dell lies the Far End where you'll find an outdoor kiosk serving snacks and hot and cold drinks.